berensp/berensp.github.io/_posts/2023-03-14-solvitur-currendo.md

 ---
 The other day I had the most profound experience.

-There I was, loping down the [Historic Trail on Mount Sutro](/twin-peaks-mt-sutro/), and as I run past this particular point, the podcast episode that I had listened to on this very path some *seven days prior* begins *re*-playing in my brain.
+There I was, loping down the [Historic Trail on Mount Sutro](/twin-peaks-mt-sutro/), and as I run past this particular point on the path, the podcast episode that I had listened to some *seven days prior* begins *re*-playing in my brain.
 Almost verbatim.
 And mine is by no means an exceptional memory.

 <center>
 <img src='/assets/videos/historic.trail.slow.gif'>